salecharohit/rohitsalecha.com/content/authors/rohit/_index.md

 # - Visitors
 ---

-A Security Architect who is passionate about making the world more secure, one bit at a time.
-He specializes in taking the "Shift Left" approach implementing the Secure Software Development Lifecycle (SSDLC) to develop solutions that are "secure by default".
+A Security Engineer who is passionate about making the world more secure, one bit at a time.
+Also head over heels over Infrastructure as Code(IaC) and believes in "everything as code" mantra.

-Also head over heels on DevOps technology, tools and products.
+He specializes in taking the "Shift Left" approach implementing the Secure Software Development Lifecycle (SSDLC) to develop solutions that are "secure by default"

 In his free time he is either reading [books](https://www.goodreads.com/review/list/76845050-rohit-salecha?shelf=read) or watching [movies](https://www.imdb.com/list/ls040083918/).
 He is a fitness freak who loves to jog,swim and cycle on different terrains.